The NISQ Complexity of Collision Finding: Hybrid Random Oracle Model

+\paragraph{Hybrid Oracle.} We extend the above definitions by allowing for probabilistic choices between the two oracles.
+This is represented by a channel that applies the quantum oracle $\oq^D$ with probability $1-b$, for some $b \in [0,1]$, and applies the classical oracle $\oc^D$ otherwise.
+Additionally, we assume that the algorithm is provided with a query type bit (or ``flag'') indicating which oracle has been applied.
+We represent this operation by an isometry $\oqc^D$ acting as

+where the bit appended to the workspace $w$ indicates the nature of the oracle.
+We recover the quantum and classical oracles when $b = 0$ and $b = 1$ respectively (ignoring the query type bit).
+We will use $b \notin \rn$ in the analysis of noisy and bounded-depth quantum algorithms.

-\paragraph{Hybrid Algorithm.} An algorithm with $q$ quantum and $c$ classical queries is defined as a sequence $U_0, \dots, U_{c+q}$ of unitary transformations acting on the memory register $\mc{A}$ and a function $\lb: \set{1,\dots,c+q} \ra \set{C,Q}$ with exactly $q$ preimages of $Q$ that specifies which queries are quantum versus classical.
+\paragraph{Hybrid Algorithm.} An algorithm with $t$ queries is defined as a sequence $U_0, \dots, U_t$ of unitary transformations acting on the memory register $\mc{A}$ and a list of real numbers $\lb(1),\dots,\lb(t) \in [0,1]$ that specifies which interpolation parameter is used at each query.
 The state $\ket{\psi^D_t}$ of the algorithm after $t$ queries is